maximebj/agb.plugin/readme.txt

 * New Editor settings option: Activate Wide blocks
 * New Editor settings option: Activate Editor blocks defaults stylesheet
 * New Editor settings option: Activate responsive embeds
-* New Styles: Notice Block now has new styles available
+* New in Notice Block: New styles variations available
+* New in Notice Block: Notices can display an icon
 * Fixed: 2 bugs on Add to cart block

 = 1.4.4 (10/12/2018) =